After flight delay, defending champion UConn arrives in Arizona for Final Four in middle of night

 Alabama and Purdue arrived in Arizona on Tuesday night, and North Carolina State came in Wednesday afternoon.

-The NCAA said in a statement that it worked with UConn and a charter company to develop several alternatives.
+The NCAA said in a statement that it worked with UConn and a charter company to develop several alternatives after the problem emerged with the original plane.
+The delayed flight was then supposed to take off at 11:30 p.m., but another mechanical issue, as well as bad weather in Connecticut, delayed the Huskies for another two hours, the NCAA said.

 "We are very disappointed that UConn will arrive later than anticipated and it's unfortunate the team's travel experience has been impacted,” the NCAA said.